 Before you place a bet, consider the factors outlined above.
 Consider the history of a team, the weather conditions, the match venue and the team morale before you place any bet.

-Experts analyse every detail before concluding and presenting their thoughts on outcome and gameplay – successful bettors research and monitor players, the team in full and training to deduce their outcome.
+Experts analyse every detail before concluding and presenting their thoughts on outcome and gameplay – successful bettors research and monitor players, use quantitative models in sports betting, and look at the team in full and training to deduce their outcome.

 Analysing and deducing each aspect takes hard work.
 Professional bettors build their careers through hard work, research and dedication.
 Learning various formulae and stat analyses can help to bring the most probable outcomes to the fore.